0fd4205c1c/0fd4205c1c.github.io/index.md

 *Comment on this*

 - **They share a bed at F1nn5ter's house whenever Meowrizas comes over.**
   - There is a couch downstairs, but it is not used by Meowriza.
-It is too small for her [^1] and usually filled with stuff.
+It is too small for her [^n] and usually filled with stuff.

+  - Meowriza has an own room in F1n5ters house, fully equipped with a desk and but it doesn't have a bed.[^n]

-  - F1nn5ter has implied that she sleeps upstairs.
-The only bed upstairs is his.
+  - F1nn5ter has said that she sleeps upstairs.
+The only bedroom upstairs is his.
     >*"aaaaaaaaaaaa"*

-  - Meowriza has an own room in F1n5ters house, fully equipped with a  but it doesn't have a bed.

-  - F1nn5ter has implied, that

-  - x
-    - x
+  - F1nn5ter's bedroom has only one bed.
+The bed is still the same as in the stream where he painted his bedroom, this was visible in multiple instagram stories.
+There is no other bed in the house.

 - **They share a bed whenever they visit other countries.**
   - They shared a bed at the spain vaction in May.
   - They shared a bed at the visit to London in January when thes stayed at the shard hotel.